lbl-srg/obc/specification/source/cdl.rst

 This subset is fully compatible with Modelica, e.g., no other information that violates the Modelica Standard is added.

-To simplify the implementation, the following Modelica keywords are not supported in CDL:
+To simplify the support of CDL for tools and control systems, the following Modelica keywords are not supported in CDL:

+#. ``extends``
 #. ``redeclare``
 #. ``constrainedby``
 #. ``inner`` and ``outer``